9z0b3t1c/archistripe/replit.md

 This is a full-stack real estate document parser application that allows users to upload PDF documents and automatically extract property information using AI.
 The application features a React frontend with shadcn/ui components and an Express backend with Drizzle ORM for data management.
 Users can upload real estate documents (listings, contracts, appraisals), which are processed to extract structured property data such as addresses, prices, square footage, and property details.

-**GitHub Project Status**: Fully configured as a professional GitHub repository with comprehensive documentation, CI/CD workflows, issue templates, and deployment guides.
+**GitHub Project Status**: ✅ Successfully pushed to GitHub!
+The repository is now live with complete professional setup including documentation, CI/CD workflows, issue templates, and deployment guides.
 Ready for open source collaboration and production deployment.

 # Recent Changes

 **January 2025**
+- ✅ Successfully pushed complete codebase to GitHub repository
-- Fixed file upload functionality by removing conflicting Content-Type headers from FormData requests
+- ✅ Fixed file upload functionality by removing conflicting Content-Type headers from FormData requests
-- Resolved View button modal display issues with comprehensive document details
+- ✅ Resolved View button modal display issues with comprehensive document details
-- Created complete GitHub repository structure with README, LICENSE, CONTRIBUTING guidelines
+- ✅ Created complete GitHub repository structure with README, LICENSE, CONTRIBUTING guidelines
-- Added CI/CD workflow for automated testing and building
+- ✅ Added CI/CD workflow for automated testing and building
-- Implemented issue templates for bug reports and feature requests
+- ✅ Implemented issue templates for bug reports and feature requests
-- Created deployment documentation for multiple platforms
+- ✅ Created deployment documentation for multiple platforms
-- Updated gitignore with comprehensive file exclusions for clean repository
+- ✅ Updated gitignore with comprehensive file exclusions for clean repository
+- ✅ Configured GitHub authentication with personal access tokens for Replit environment

 # User Preferences